filecoin-project/bellperson/README.md

 ## GPU

-This fork contains GPU parallel acceleration to the FFT and Multiexponentation algorithms in the groth16 prover codebase under the compilation features `cuda` and `opencl`.
+This fork contains GPU parallel acceleration to the FFT and Multiexponentiation algorithms in the groth16 prover codebase under the compilation features `cuda` and `opencl`.

 ### Requirements
 - NVIDIA (Turing or newer) or